qiskit-community/qiskit-experiments/.github/ISSUE_TEMPLATE/NEW_EXPERIMENT.md

 What is the experiment class name?
 This name will also be used in the API documentation and tutorial.

 ### Experiment type
-What type the experiment is?
-Characterization, calibration, verification, validation, else?
+What is the experiment type?
+Characterization, calibration, verification, validation, or other?

 ### Experiment protocol
 Provide a concise description of the experiment.
 Make sure you cover the following aspects: